vedro-universe/vedro-docs/docs/quick-start.md

 ## 1. Scenarios: The Heart of Vedro

-At the core of Vedro is the **scenario** — a test written as a sequence of clearly defined steps that follow the well-known `Arrange–Act–Assert` pattern.
+At the core of Vedro is the **scenario**: a test written as a sequence of clearly defined steps that follow the well-known `Arrange–Act–Assert` pattern.
 This structure promotes both clarity and consistency across tests, making them easier to read and maintain.

 - **Given** – Prepare the initial state and data (Arrange)
 - **When** – Perform the primary action being tested (Act)
 - **Then** – Verify the outcomes (Assert)

-Every scenario starts with a **subject**  — a short sentence that reflects the user's intention and clarifies what functionality is under test.
+Every scenario starts with a **subject** : a short sentence that reflects the user's intention and clarifies what functionality is under test.

 :::note Writing Styles
-- **Class-Based** — perfect for rich end-to-end flows; typically one scenario per file.
+- **Class-Based**: perfect for rich end-to-end flows; typically one scenario per file.
-- **Function-Based** — compact and great for unit-level checks; pack many small scenarios in one file.
+- **Function-Based**: compact and great for unit-level checks; pack many small scenarios in one file.
 :::

 Let's write your very first test: